-The Ultra Mid is a very comfortable product.
-The insole is constructed with Aegis antimicrobial odor protection, which our testers were pretty fond of after they had repeatedly worn the boots with and without socks.
+The Ultra Mid is a comfortable product.
+The cushy insole is constructed with Aegis antimicrobial odor protection, which our testers were pretty fond of after they had repeatedly worn the boots with and without socks.
 The rubber of the shaft creased as we walked, but not enough that we felt any discomfort on the tops of our feet.
-If you need a rain boot with a little more foot room, check out the The Original Muck Boot Company Chore Mid.
-Or if you want one that provides some great comfort for casual use around a campsite on a rainy day, check out our Best Buy award winner, the LaCrosse Hampton.
+If comfort is your top priority over warmth and rain protection, check out the LaCrosse Hampton.

 Our testers found the smoothness of the tread on the bottom of the Ultra Mid works great on hard, slick surfaces, like sidewalks around town, due to the amount of surface contact provided by the sole.
 However, in muddy conditions or in conditions with loose ground beneath your feet, the Ultra Mid doesn't perform so well.
 The tread lacks large or aggressive lugs that would really dig into soft ground.
 If you need a rain boot that is more suited to use in mud, dirt, or other off-road conditions, check out the Icebreaker.